sunfounder/nvme-kit/docs/source/nvme_pip.rst

-Generally NVMe PIP
+General NVMe PIP
 ===============================================

-The **Generally NVMe PIP** allows you to connect an M.2 NVMe SSD to the Raspberry Pi 5's PCIe interface.
+The **General NVMe PIP** allows you to connect an M.2 NVMe SSD to the Raspberry Pi 5's PCIe interface.

 The NVMe Kit integrates a PCIe Gen 2 switch with an M.2 M-key PCIe slot supporting 2230, 2242, 2260, and 2280 sizes, allowing the installation of NVMe Gen2 SSDs or AI accelerators.